GavinHaLab/LNCaP-subline-paper/analysis/README.md

 <strong>generateComut.py</strong>

-Script used to read in mutation data formatted by makeComutInput.py, manipulate into proper format and combine with CN calls, then produce comut plots seen in figures 1E, 2A, S2B (more?)
+Script used to read in mutation data formatted by makeComutInput.py, manipulate into proper format and combine with CN calls, then produce comut plots seen in figures 1E, 2A, S2B

 <strong>getMutFreq.py</strong>